- Competitive Analysis

 Learn more about financial services marketing here »

-First Off, What Is SEO for Financial Advisors?
+First Off, What Is the Definition of SEO for Financial Advisors?

-SEO stands for search engine optimization and refers to the process of altering your website’s code and content to help search engine crawlers better understand what your pages are about.
+SEO stands for search engine optimization, and the SEO definition for finance refers to the process of altering your financial website’s code and content to help search engine crawlers better understand what your pages are about.
 The better search crawlers can understand your page, the more connections they’ll draw between it and related search queries, thus leading to higher rankings.
 There are more than 200 factors that affect a page’s ranking, but the ones that matter the most are:

 - Whether or not your website is secure (HTTPS vs. HTTP)